ShawonAshraf/the-bot/README.md

 1. **Emoji Generator CLI**: A CLI program that generates a random set of emojis as a string (currently hardcoded to 5 emojis) from a predefined list and then copies it to the clipboard.
-2. **Discord Bot**: A Discord bot that listens for specific commands and then responds with a random set of emojis.
+2. **Discord Bot**: A Discord bot that listens for specific commands and then responds with a random set of emojis or messages.

 ## Usage